5 December 2021

 Christmas may feel like a welcome relief as you count down with excitement to the big day.
-Or, it can leave you with feelings of dread, and may remind you of how different things are.
-The extra commitments, expectations and expense can all cause Christmas stress.
+Or, it can leave you with feelings of dread, as you see images of seemingly perfect family Christmases that most of us can’t hope to achieve.
+Trying to live up to this unrealistic image can leave you with extra commitments, expectations and expense that all cause Christmas stress.

 As the days get shorter and the nights longer and darker, Christmas and New Year is usually when we take a break from our busy lives.
 It’s an opportunity to take time off and be at home more.
 It usually gives us a chance to pause and reflect on the year while we’re with those we care about.
-Many of us have already had months at home and we’ve seen our worlds get much smaller.
+Many of us now spend a lot of time working at home and we’re having less connection with others.
 Now, the thought of more time at home may be the last thing we want.

 For weeks, we are bombarded with images of perfect families having perfect Christmases.
 While this is often far from the reality for most of us, we still feel under pressure to create the perfect Christmas.
 We try to buy the best presents, create the most inviting meals and make it a day to remember; all the while imagining the perfect Instagram picture.